browserify/browserify/README.markdown

 * recursively bundle dependencies of npm modules

-* uses es5-shim for browsers that suck
+* uses es5-shim and crockford's json2.js for browsers that suck

 * filters for {min,ugl}ification